317: No Such Thing As Panic Buying Frankincense

 Well, one other difference between you and me is I assumed I've just found the eye, and you think that you've done something awful to someone to get it.

-I'm trusting, James, that you're happy with the three-eye option, yet the three-sock option, you seem to have been very hesitant.
+I assume I've gouged it out of a love right now.
+I'll see, James, that you're happy with the three-eye option, yet the three-sock option you seem to have been very hesitant about.

-Well, what I'm thinking is if I find three more eyes, then I might have to get better eyes.
+Well, what I'm thinking is if I find three more eyes, then I might have three thousand eyes.
+But, James, that will take longer to match them all up.

-Yeah, you're absolutely a big pile of eyes that you have to match with.
+Yeah, you're absolutely got a big pile of eyes that you have to match with.
+Yeah, not if they're all the same colour.

 As long as you've got all blue eyes, you're fine, right?
+Yeah, that's true.

-So if you're ever going to be gouging out people's eyes, why not go for people with the same eye colour?
+So, if you're ever going to be gouging out people's eyes, why not go for people with the same eye colour?

 Just a little tip from an amateur to the professional murderers out there.

 I think I would definitely hope for the chance that I had done something horrible over the guarantee of having lost an eye.
+Because

 I trust my drunken self not to take someone's eye.

-Yeah, but you take a gamble on not having removed someone's eye by force rather than the guarantee of having your own eye gun.
+You'll take a gamble on not having removed someone's eye by force rather than the guarantee of having your own eye gone.
+But there may be an inflated sense of my own

+generosity and pleasantness when drunk.
 Well, yeah, because you and I went on a big night out quite recently, Andy, didn't we?
+We did.

 We were the last two men standing at the end of that night out.

-So on average, 200,000 British workers turn up to work hangover every day.
+They're not fun, are they?
+No, and they're very damaging.
+So on average, 200,000 British workers turn up to work hungover every day.

 And I imagine in these days of lockdown, more than that.

-there's been a couple of papers that have pointed out it's weird that not more research has gone into it because it has a massive impact on the economy and on society.
+There's been a couple of papers that have pointed out it's weird that not more research has gone into it because it has a massive impact on the economy and on society.

-Like that number of people being quite debilitatingly ill on a daily basis is losing the country a lot of money.
+Like that number of people people being quite debilitatingly ill on a daily basis is

+losing the country a lot of money.
 And I was reading one editorial in the current drug abuse journal, which says it's really surprising we haven't come up with a cure because of these consequences.

+And it speculates that there's probably ethical reasons.
 So people basically think a hangover is kind of your punishment.

+You got drunk.
 You can stop getting drunk and then not have hangovers.

-But the journal points out that people assume a hangover is punishment that will prevent similar drinking episodes in future.
+that people assume a hangover is punishment that will prevent similar drinking episodes in future.
+However, there is no scientific evidence that supports this assumption.

 Whereas during the hangover, people often state they will never drink again.
+This has never been found to happen.

 It's true.
+That's true.

 The way I like to look at it is you're kind of borrowing some fun from the next day, right?